Skip to main content

 What is sepsis?

-Sepsis is a serious complication of infection which, without quick treatment, can lead to multiple organ failure and death.
-Sepsis most commonly develops from infections in the lungs (pneumonia), urinary tract, abdomen and pelvis, but it can arise from infection in any part of the body.
+Sepsis is a serious complication of infection which can lead to multiple organ failure and death.
+Sepsis often develops from infections in the lungs (pneumonia), urinary tract, abdomen and pelvis, but it can arise from infection in any part of the body.
+Sepsis can affect anyone, and often does so without warning, overwhelming the body’s immune system within a matter of hours.

 What causes sepsis?

-What are the signs of sepsis?
+What are the signs and symptoms of sepsis in children?

 The NHS advises that you should call 999 or take your child to A&E immediately if they have any of the following symptoms: